ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 There may be a separate topology instance for each layer in a multi‑layered network, or a single topology instance that encompasses multiple layers.

-The SIMAP provides access to this data via standard APIs for both read and write access, typically as a northbound interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).
+Since SIMAP is a data model and data models can generate APIs {{?RFC3444}}{{?RFC7950}}, the SIMAP provides access to this data via standard APIs for both read and write access, typically as a northbound interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).